debiki/talkyard/docs/e2e-tests-readme.md

         node_modules/.bin/selenium-standalone install # should be needed once only node_modules/.bin/selenium-standalone start

+    (Note: Whenever Yarn does something, you'll need to reinstall the Selenium files, because Yarn removes them.
+See https://github.com/yarnpkg/yarn/issues/1955
+    That is, you need to run `node_modules/.bin/selenium-standalone install` again.)

 1. In yet another shell, run the test code.
 Do one of these:

         # Runs one test: (with "links" in the test file name)